shailesh242121/ArticleDemo/ReadMe.md

 ## Way Two by command line
  1. Take checkout project
  2. Go to the project directory
- 3. Type a command "gradlew/assembleDebug"
-    this will create a debug build
+ 3. Type a command "gradlew assembleDebug" this will create a debug build
  4. Type a command "gradlew assembleRelease" this will create a release build.